aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 ---
 ### Token
-Random token authentication works like passwords for simple setups, but larger systems should use more secure authentication methods since tokens rely on solely on secrecy.
+Random token authentication, akin to passwords for rudimentary configurations, is suitable for such scenarios.
+However, for more extensive systems, employing more secure authentication methods is advisable, as tokens solely rely on secrecy.
-In  case a token is used not to configured as clear text in the configuration, instead use a placeholder for a secret stored in and retrieved from the AWS Secrets Manager service.
+In the event that a token is not configured to store its value in clear text in the configuration, utilize a placeholder for a secret stored and retrieved from the AWS Secrets Manager service.

 **Type**: String